BirdeeHub/nixCats-nvim/README.md

 and use lspconfig to set up lsps.
 You may optionally choose to set up a plugin only when that particular category is enabled in the current package by checking `nixCats('your.cats.name')` first.

 It is a similar process to migrating to a new neovim plugin manager.
+Because you are.

 Use a template and put the plugin names into the main nix file provided.